triton-inference-server/client/README.md

 $ pip install tritonclient[all]
 ```

-Using *all* installs both the HTTP/REST and GRPC client
+Using *all* installs both the HTTP/REST, CUDA and GRPC client
 libraries.
-There are two optional packages available, *grpc* and
+There are three optional packages available, *cuda*, *grpc*, and
 *http* that can be used to install support specifically for the
-protocol.
+protocol or for memory handling with cuda.
 For example, to install only the HTTP/REST client library
 use,

 ```